Question Answering Using Neural Networks

 The system processes the training question and the training document using the cascaded neural network system to generate:

-In particular, as described above, while after training, only the final score is used to select the best answer for the input question; during training, each model is configured to generate a respective score for each candidate word span training document.
+After training, only the final score works to select the best answer for the input question.
+During training, each model can generate a respective score for each candidate word span training document.

-The system determines an update to the parameters of the cascaded machine learning system by determining a gradient of a loss function on the parameters.
+The system determines an update to the parameters of the cascaded machine learning system.
+It does this by determining a gradient of a loss function on the parameters.

 The loss function l includes terms that depend on the scores generated by a corresponding model.

-In particular, the loss function includes, for each of the models, a respective loss term that depends on the scores assigned to the mentions of the correct word span in the training document and, for the model, a loss term that depends on the final score assigned to the unique word span corresponding to the correct word span by the model.
+In particular, the loss function includes a respective loss term for each of the models that depend on the scores assigned to the mentions of the correct word span in the training document.
+And, for the model, a loss term depends on the final score assigned to the unique word span corresponding to the correct word span by the model.

 In particular, the loss function can be the total negative log-likelihood of the correct answer spans under all the submodels.